HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 #### "Solicited" Workflow

-1. The Requesting System initiates a Specialty Rx Query when additional information relating to a specialty prescription is needed to facilitate dispensing or other activity.
+1. The Requesting System initiates RESTful searches or a [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html) when additional information is needed to facilitate fulfillment of a specialty medication prescription.

    - This might be triggered automatically by the Requesting System upon receiving an electronic prescription (NewRx) or
-   - A person using the Requesting System might initiate the request manually, for example after receiving a faxed prescription
+   - A person using the Requesting System might initiate the process manually, for example after receiving a faxed prescription.
-2. The Data Source System collects the requested information and responds with a Specialty Rx Query Response.
+2. The Data Source System collects the requested information and responds to the RESTful searches or, if sent a Specialty Rx Query, responds with a [Specialty Rx Query Response message](StructureDefinition-specialty-rx-bundle-query-response.html).
-   - Alternatively, an intermediary retrieves the requested information using RESTful interactions with the data source.
+   - Alternatively, if the Specialty Rx Query was sent to an intermediary, it retrieves the requested information using RESTful interactions with the data source and returns the results to the Requesting System in a Specialty Rx Query Response message.
-3. (optional) Staff or the Requesting System itself initiates retrieval of information requiring human intervention, using a Specialty Rx Questionnaire message or requesting a SMART app launch *(see Information Flows Requiring Human Interaction)*.
+3. (optional) Staff or the Requesting System itself initiates retrieval of information requiring human intervention, using a Specialty Rx Questionnaire message or requesting a SMART app launch *(see [Information Flows Requiring Human Interaction](human-interaction.html))*.
-4. The Data Source System enables users to respond to those questions *(see Information Flows Requiring Human Interaction)*.
+4. The Data Source System enables users to respond to those questions *(see [Information Flows Requiring Human Interaction](human-interaction.html))*.

   *Notes:*

-- The response to a Specialty Rx Query is expected to typically be synchronous.
+- The response to a Specialty Rx Query is expected to typically be synchronous, but may be asynchronous, as determined with each request by the Data Source.
 - The response to a Specialty Rx Questionnaire is expected to typically be asynchronous--in order to allow staff to answer questions and/or locate attachments.
 - The process may repeat one or more times, for example if the user of the Requesting System realizes they need additional information as a follow-up to information received in a previous response.
 - The solicited workflow may occur after an unsolicited workflow.